mratmeyer/maxratmeyer.com/src/posts/managing-my-dns-through-dnscontrol.md

 Since the DNS records are defined in JavaScript, we can do neat little tricks that makes it easier to manage the records for our domains.
 For example, say you have multiple domains for which you want to have the same records for, you can set up a loop in order to set the same DNS records for each of your domains instead of copying and pasting the records all day.

-{% Image "dnscontrol-repeat-records.jpg", "Using loops to repeat records for multiple domains", "100vw, 100vw" %}
+{% Image "dnscontrol-repeat-records.jpg", "Using loops to repeat records for multiple domains" %}

 If you have multiple servers or change the server IPs regularly, you can also assign different IP addresses to different variables and reference those from within the domains.
 Since this is JavaScript and code, almost any setup you want could work.